 Looking to get involved in campus life?
-The Sport & Rec - Diversity & Equity Team is a group of undergraduate and graduate students from across campus who plan, motivate and implement positive student-led initiatives that promote diversity, equity, inclusivity and physical/mental health.
-The team develops and implements events and projects related to sport and physical activity through student-staff partnerships.
-If you think you’d like to get involved, it’s a great way to build your experience and meet new people.
+Sport & Recreation's Diversity & Equity Team is a group of undergraduate and graduate students from across campus who plan, motivate and implement positive student-led initiatives that promote diversity, equity, inclusivity and physical/mental health.

 MoveU helps students understand how physical activity can improve the way they perform in the classroom by lowering stress levels, improving sleep patterns and boosting concentration.